-Your licence will have the mandatory conditions (pdf 161KB) in Schedule 3 to the Act.
+Your licence will have the mandatory conditions (PDF 157KB) in Schedule 3 to the Act.
 These apply all over Scotland.
-In addition, Aberdeenshire North Licensing Board have approved local conditions (pdf 184KB).
+In addition, Aberdeenshire Licensing Board have approved local conditions (PDF 332KB).

 There are two fees you need to pay when applying for premises licence:

-- initial application fee is paid based on the rateable value of the premises (if your application is refused the fee is not refunded or reduced).
+The initial application fee is paid based on the rateable value of the premises (if your application is refused the fee is not refunded or reduced).
 Unfortunately we are unable to accept payment by BACS, cheques or cash.

 How to apply

-You can apply for premises licence in paper or online.
+You can apply for premises licence online, in paper or by phone.